gallochris/gallochris.github.io/gallochris-hugo/content/_index.md

 * * *

-### Make Things & Share What You Learn
+## About me

+I run customer operations for software products from my home in Charlotte, North Carolina.
+My skills include email/phone support, quality assurance, documentation development, product management, and general communication.

+I enjoy working on tough problems with small teams.
+My approach to customer operations is to keep product development, sales, and support all in sync because customers deserve an experience that leaves them feeling important.

+Today, I work at [Emburse](https://www.emburse.com/), where we help people manage business expenses.

+* * *

+## Making Things

-I enjoy trying to make things with computers, and I've learned how to build my own static websites.
+I enjoy trying to make things with computers and build my own static websites or tools.

 When I couldn't find old UNC basketball box scores, I built [dadgumboxscores.com](http://dadgumboxscores.com/) to solve it.

 Out of frustration to learn advanced college basketball statistics, I put together documentation, [cbbstatshelp.com](https://cbbstatshelp.com/), to make it easier for others.

-It's important to share what you learn, and I try to do so on [my blog](https://blog.hotdogsandeggs.com) and other places on the web.
+I randomly share what I learn on [my blog](https://blog.hotdogsandeggs.com) and [other places](https://m.signalvnoise.com/why-you-should-care-less-7ee81c20240a) on the web.

-Learning from others is powerful too, and every so often, I transcribe interesting interviews and talks.
+Every so often, I transcribe interesting interviews and talks.
+It's a bit weird.
 I call it [What They Said](https://people.hotdogsandeggs.com/).
 One of my favorites is this transcription of [Manoj Bhargava’s](https://people.hotdogsandeggs.com/manoj-bhargava/) talk.

 * * *